WHOI-ITP/ITP-Python/README.md

 Calculates potential temperature from in-situ temperature.

 **height**()
-Calculates height from sea pressure (+ up)
+Calculates height from sea pressure (+ up).

 **depth**()
-Calculates depth from sea pressure; simply negative height. (+ down)
+Calculates depth from sea pressure; simply negative height (+ down).

 **python_datetime**()
-Returns the time the profile began as Python datetime.
+Returns the time the profile began as a Python datetime object.

 **posix_time**()
 Returns the time the profile began in POSIX time, the number of seconds since